USS Randolph (CV-15): World War II

 Working twenty four hours a day at sea off Ulithi, Randolph’s repairs, initiated after the fires from the 11 March kamikaze attack were extinguished, were completed by 1 April, the launch date of the Okinawa invasion.
 Randolph joined Task Force 58 on 7 April.
 Combat air patrols (CAP) were flown daily until 14 April, when strikes were sent against Okinawa, Ie Shima, and Kakeroma Island.
 The following day, an air support mission of fighters, bombers, and torpedo planes hit Okinawa and a fighter sweep struck an airfield in southern Kyūshū.
 Under daily air attack from 17 April on, Randolph continued to send her aircraft on CAP and support missions throughout the month.

 In May, planes from the carriers hit the Ryukyu Islands and southern Japan, Kikai (Amami Islands) naval base and airfields, and Kyūshū airfields.
 Becoming the flagship of TF 58 on 15 May, Randolph continued her support of the occupation of Okinawa until 29 May, when she retired via Guam to the Philippines.
 On 7 June, while loading supplies in the Philippines, a P-38 Lightning practicing strafing runs lost control and crashed against the deck of the Randolph, killing thirteen sailors and destroying ten of Randolph's aircraft.
 USS Jason repaired Randolph in four days, due to the damage being far less severe than the Kamikaze attack.

 On her next war cruise, as a part of Admiral Halsey's 3rd Fleet, Randolph made a series of strikes up and down the Japanese home islands.
-With Air Group 16 replacing Air Group 12, the ship launched eight raids on 10 July against airfields in the Tokyo area, principally those on the peninsula east of Tokyo Bay.
+With Carrier Air Group Sixteen (CVG-16) (distinct from the later Air Group 16) replacing Air Group 12, the ship launched eight raids on 10 July against airfields in the Tokyo area, principally those on the peninsula east of Tokyo Bay.
 On the 14th, her planes struck the airfields and shipping in and near Tsugaru Strait.
 In this attack, two of the important Honshū-Hokkaidō train ferries were sunk and three were damaged.
 Attacks on the Japanese home islands continued for the next few days, and on 18 July, the Japanese battleship – lying camouflaged alongside a pier at the Yokosuka Naval Base – was bombed.

 Moving southwest, Randolph and other carriers were off the coast of Shikoku on 24 July, for an anti-shipping sweep of the Inland Sea, during which the carrier-battleship was heavily damaged and airfields and industrial installations on Kyūshū, Honshū, and Shikoku were hit hard.
 Randolphs pilots estimated that from 10 to 25 July they had destroyed 25 to 30 ships, ranging in size from small luggers to a 6000-ton freighter, and had damaged 35 to 40 others.
 Randolphs strikes continued right up to the morning of the 15 August surrender, when her planes hit Kisarazu Airfield and surrounding installations.